ahmedesoliman/rosajen27/README.md

 ### ✨ Hello, World!
 I'm <a href="https://rosajen27.github.io">Jennifer Rosa</a>.

-I'm a Front End Web Developer with a background in Education.
+I'm a Certified Full-Stack Web Developer with a background in Education.
 I enjoy creating things that live on the internet and turning problems into beautiful designs.
 I primarily focus on HTML, CSS, and JavaScript.
 While I love development and design, I am also comfortable using back-end tech including NodeJS, Express and MongoDB.

 Transitioning to web development has enabled me to continue my lifelong passion for learning and embrace my status as a forever student.
 I love to work as part of a dynamic team and find the challenges that programming brings very exciting!